 A floor plan layout shall be submitted by the licensee at least ninety (90) days prior to move-in of an event.
 The plan is subject to approval by the Columbia Fire Department.
 All displays or decorating materials must be fireproof.
 Smoking is not permitted within the facility.
 Patrons are prohibited from access to designated areas.

 Convention Center equipment such as fork lifts, ladders, tools, etc. shall not be used by decorators, exhibitors, or non-Convention Center employees.
 These outside agencies must provide their own equipment or utilize Convention Center personnel at current rates.

 Freight doors, overhead doors, emergency exits and corridors leading to these exits shall not be blocked at any time.
 All crates and boxes shall be removed from the premises prior to opening of the show.

-No electrical or plumbing work shall be done except by Convention Center personnel or contractors designated by the Convention Center VP/General Manager.
-Outdoor displays must be approved in writing by the Convention Center VP/General Manager.
-All complaints or questions regarding public safety shall be brought directly to Security or Convention Center Event Manager.
+No electrical or plumbing work shall be done except by Convention Center personnel or contractors designated by the Convention Center.
+Outdoor displays must be approved in writing by the Convention Center.
+All complaints or questions regarding public safety shall be brought directly to Security or the Convention Center.